-ELs receive instructional and assessment accommodations in the classroom while being instructed with KAS on grade level.
-A student's PSP outlines the instructional and assessment accommodations that should be implemented.
+English Learners (ELs) receive instructional and assessment accommodations in the classroom while being instructed with Kentucky Academic Standards (KAS) on grade level.
+A student's Program Services Plan (PSP) outlines the instructional and assessment accommodations that must should be implemented.

-The World-class Instructional Design and Assessment (WIDA) English Language Development Standards are to be used as a tool to provide greater access to KAS.
+The World-class Instructional Design and Assessment (WIDA) English Language Development Standards are to be used as a tool to provide greater access KAS.
 The WIDA Can Do Descriptors highlight examples of what ELs can do at each English proficiency level.
 It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs, including Newcomer ELs (ELs who are in their first or second calendar year of enrollment in a U.S. school and who score below a 2.5 overall ACCESS score).

 Federal guidance states that ELs, including Newcomers, are to be provided standards-aligned instruction that is "rigorous, grade-level appropriate, and provides deliberate and appropriate scaffolds," including assessment and instructional accommodations.

 Report card grades are to reflect these instructional and assessment accommodations without limiting the student from earning the highest grade in the content area.
 Students shall not receive grades of "D" or "U" on assignments solely based on their English proficiency level.
 A student could receive a "D" or "U" only if the student's lack of performance on appropriately modified or accommodated work warrants such a grade.